 Essentialism by Greg McKeown – This book is all about prioritizing and elimination.
 McKeown discourages well-roundedness and advises us to apply “tougher criteria to life’s big decisions” so we can weed out less important paths.
 If you want to learn how to simplify your career and focus on what truly matters, then read this book.

-If you’re someone who dreads reading, here is our bonus tip.
+If you’re someone who dreads reading, let us help –

 Now, let’s talk about why these five books are worth reading.